junghun-K/Drone_simulation/labs/lab02-web-sockets/README.md

 For example, look at the [ScheduleTrip(...)](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/transit_service.cc#L33) function in the SimulationModel class.
 At the end of the function, it sends an event to the view through the controller.
 Notice also that inside the [ReceiveCommand(...)](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/transit_service.cc#L63) function in the TransitService, the controller calls functions inside the model.
 If we want to add new communication commands we would edit the ReceiveCommand(...) function.

+The [web](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/tree/main/labs/lab02-web-sockets/web) folder contains our view:
+ * [index.html](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/web/index.html) - contains a simple view that sends a ping command to the controller and prints the response.
+ * [schedule.html](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/web/schedule.html) - is the result from Lab 01 with additional JQuery commands to handle events from the UI.
+Take a look at how click events are wired together with the HTML.

+## Building and Running the program

+Now we w

+### Downloading the repository

 ## Done

 THIS LAB IS COMPLETE.